Khoi412/Hackathon1_Healthcare_Insurance_Cost_Analysis/README.md

 * - Predictive analytics to use past data to forecast future costs on Healt Insurance costs.

 * How did you structure the data analysis techniques.
 Justify your response.
-* - I used Descriptive to get all the data to read and understand
+* - I used Descriptive to get all the data to read and understand the results then i used Diagnostics to further delve into the results to see and trends patterns or factors that influenced costs

 * Did the data limit you, and did you use an alternative approach to meet these challenges?
 * - No